Maiiialen/Home_Page/README.md

 <img src="readme_files/mode_animation.gif" />

 This React project aims to create a customizable startpage that can be used in web browsers.
-It serves as the landing page when users open a new tab in their browser and/or as start page.
+It serves as the landing page when users open a new tab in their browser and/or as a start page.
 Home Page provides a visually appealing and functional interface that can be personalized to suit the user's preferences.
-It is created with scalability in mind , which enables startpage to be used on differend devices with various resolutions and shapes.
-Page has light and dark mode.
+It is created with scalability in mind, which enables startpage to be used on different devices with various resolutions and shapes.
+The page has light and dark modes.

 ---